Loan Agreement Template, Free Download 2026

 Usury is the practice of charging an illegally high interest rate on a loan.
 Usury laws are state statutes that set the maximum interest rate a lender can charge.
 These limits vary significantly by state, ranging from around 6% to over 30% depending on the loan type and borrower.
 Violating usury laws can result in severe penalties, including voiding the interest entirely, requiring the lender to refund excess interest, or in some states, rendering the entire loan unenforceable.
 Licensed lenders may be subject to different rate limits than private individuals.

-Can I lend money without a license?
+Can you manage money without a license?

 Private individuals can generally make occasional personal loans without a lending license.
 However, if you engage in lending as a regular business, most states require you to obtain a lending license and comply with consumer lending regulations.
 The threshold for what constitutes "regular" lending varies by state.
 Federal regulations such as the Truth in Lending Act and state consumer protection laws also impose disclosure and fairness requirements on certain loan transactions.
 Consult your state's banking department to determine whether your lending activity requires licensure.